GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 <details><summary>2019 History changes</summary>

 #### December 29, 2019
-* Update WhateverGreen kext to the latest compiled version of 1.3.6
+* Updated WhateverGreen kext to the latest compiled version of 1.3.6
-* Fix "Can't sleep without Enable Power Nap" (In theory it should working)
+* Fixed "Can't sleep without Enable Power Nap" (In theory it should working)

 #### December 23, 2019
-* Update WhateverGreen kext to 1.3.6
+* Updated WhateverGreen kext to 1.3.6
-* Modify the shikigva boot-args code to 80 (Support Safari hard-decoding DRM content)
+* Modified the shikigva boot-args code to 80 (Support Safari hard-decoding DRM content)

 #### December 20, 2019
-* Upload the lost SSDT-SBUS.aml (Used to fix "Can't sleep without Enable Power Nap", the specific effect is to be tested)
+* Uploaded the lost SSDT-SBUS.aml (Used to fix "Can't sleep without Enable Power Nap", the specific effect is to be tested)

 #### December 19, 2019
-* After three days of testing, upload the first version
+* After three days of testing, uploaded the first version

 </details>